ggerganov/wave-share/README.md

   - Ultrasonic sound transmission does not work on most devices.
 Probably hardware limitations?
   - In presence of multiple local networks, cannot currently select which one to use.
 Always the first one is used
   - There is occasionally sound cracking during transmission.
 Need to optimize Tx code
+  - The size of the emscripten generated .js is too big (~4MB)